An Unbiased Risk Estimator for Learning with Augmented Classes: An Unbiased Risk Estimator for LAC problem

-\paragraph{Approximating Testing Distribution.} Unfortunately, the testing distribution is unavailable in the training stage, due to the existence of new class.
-Thus, the risk minimization problem~\eqref{eq:OVR-estimator} is far from practice.
-We now proceed to reduce the OVR risk $R_\psi$ to a more operational one established over distributions of labeled and unlabeled data.
+\textbf{Approximating the testing distribution.} However, \emph{the joint testing distribution is unavailable in the training stage due to the absence of labeled instances from augmented classes}.
+Fortunately, we show that given the mixture proportion $\theta$, it can be approximated with the labeled and unlabeled data.
+Under the class shift condition, the joint density of the testing distribution can be decomposed as